 National

-Seven years have passed since the Provincial Assembly, with a two-thirds majority, formally designated Godawari in Kailali as the permanent capital of Sudurpaschim Province.
-However, the decision has not been implemented, and there is still no concrete progress.
+Seven years have passed since the Provincial Assembly, by a two-thirds majority, designated Godawari in Kailali as the permanent capital.
+However, there has been no meaningful progress in implementing the decision.

-The decision was taken in a Provincial Assembly meeting on September 28, 2018, when lawmakers approved Teghari in ward 4 of Godawari Municipality, as the site for the provincial capital.
-Following the announcement, the provincial government allocated budgets in two consecutive fiscal years for infrastructure development.
+On September 28, 2018, lawmakers approved Teghari in ward 4 of Godawari Municipality as the site for the capital.
+Following the decision, the provincial government allocated budgets in two consecutive fiscal years for infrastructure development.

 Despite these measures, the decision has not been implemented.
 The province continues to operate from temporary offices in Dhangadhi, which was designated as the temporary capital.

-The capital was decided when the then Nepal Communist Party had a two-thirds majority in the Provincial Assembly.
-The Nepali Congress, then in opposition, boycotted the assembly session in protest.
+The capital was decided when the then Nepal Communist Party had a two-thirds majority in the provincial assembly.
+The Nepali Congress, then in the opposition, boycotted the assembly session in protest.
 In the vote, 38 lawmakers supported the proposal, while 12 from the Congress and two from the Rastriya Janata Party abstained.

 Soon after the decision, petitions were filed at the Supreme Court, challenging the move, arguing that establishing the capital in Godawari would require clearing forest land.
 The petitioners, Manish Kumar Shrestha and Devi Kumari Joshi, claimed the decision would destroy a biological corridor.

-Former Attorney General Kulananda Upadhyaya said the case has been repeatedly deferred.
-He added that the legal proceedings themselves are not the main obstacle.
+Former attorney general Kulananda Upadhyaya said the case has been repeatedly deferred.
 “The court has not issued a stay order.
-The issue is not the case, but the lack of land use permission,” he said.
+The issue is not the court case itself, but the lack of land-use permission,” he said.

 Meanwhile, no government has taken decisive steps to implement the capital plan.
 Lawmakers briefly raised the issue in the provincial assembly last year, but it was not pursued further.
 Lawmaker Shiva Singh Oli argued that reluctance to implement the decision had stalled progress and called for an alternative location if necessary.

-After the decision, the provincial government formally requested the federal Ministry of Forests and the Prime Minister’s Office in January 2019 for permission to use 444 bighas (301 hectares) of land in the designated area.
-The request specified that only the required land would be used, while the rest would remain protected forest.
+After the decision, the provincial government formally requested the federal Ministry of Forests and the Prime Minister’s Office in January 2019 for permission to use 444 bigha (301 hectares) of land in the designated area.

-However, the federal government has not granted land use approval, halting the project.
-“The implementation could not proceed because the Forest Ministry did not grant land rights,” Upadhyaya said, adding that multiple attempts were made to secure approval.
+However, the federal government has not yet granted land-use approval, effectively halting the project.
+“The implementation could not proceed because the Forest Ministry did not grant land rights,” Upadhyaya said, adding that multiple attempts were made to secure approval but to no avail.

-Former chief minister Trilochan Bhatta said repeated appeals were made to federal authorities, including the prime minister, for land approval.
+Former chief minister Trilochan Bhatta said repeated appeals were made to federal authorities, including prime ministers, for land approval.
 He said construction would have begun long ago if approval had been granted.

-There were also informal discussions among leaders about relocating the capital to the fish farming centre area in Geta.
-However, any change in capital location requires a two-thirds majority in the Provincial Assembly.
+There have also been informal discussions among leaders about relocating the capital to the fish farming centre area in Geta.
+However, any change in capital location requires a two-thirds majority in the provincial assembly.

 At present, the ruling coalition of Congress and CPN-UML does not command a two-thirds majority, meaning support from opposition parties would be necessary.